ansible/ansible.mcp_builder/README.md

 Use the provided [examples/](examples/).
 You will need the `test-playbook.yml`, `requirements.yml`, and `execution-environment.yml` files.

-Update the [examples/execution-environment.yml](examples/execution-environment.yml)`additional_build_files` paths with your local path to the cloned collection.
+Update the [examples/execution-environment.yml](examples/execution-environment.yml)`additional_build_files` paths with your local path to the cloned collection

 ### Building an EE